BrianJr03/Issa-Chat-App/README.md

   - Double tap to `play` a Chat's text as audio

-  - Long tap to `copy` a Chat's text
+  - Long press to `copy` a Chat's text

 - ### Dark / Light mode
   - Based on your system settings, this app supports both dark and light mode